adambialy/proxmox-auto-install/README.md

 }
 ```

-NOTE: there are mistakes in documentation with certificate fingerprint and url.
-URL needs to be specified with full path to anwer file.
-Certificate fingerprint required in sha254, string without ":"
+*NOTE:* There are mistakes in documentation with certificate fingerprint and url.
+1. URL needs to be specified with full path to anwer file.
+2. Certificate fingerprint required in sha254, string without ":"

 restart dhcp server